Learn cPanel

 Introduction

-The process of sending a visitor from one web address to another is considered as redirection.
-Technically, redirection occurs on the Web Server's level due to the fact the Web Server is responsible for receiving and answering the web request for a website.
-Therefore, for a redirection to be created, you will have to instruct the Web Server that whenever a certain domain or URL is accessed it will send the visitor to another one.
-This is usually achieved by editing a special file containing instructions for the Web Server called ".htaccess".
-That file is stored in the Document Root of each domain associated with your Web Hosting account and to edit it you will need special knowledge in the syntax of Web Server rules.
-Since not everyone is familiar with that syntax, cPanel introduces a feature that allows you to easily set up and manage redirects without writing a single line of code, and in the next lines of this tutorial, we are going to fully review the "Redirects" cPanel feature.
+That file is stored in the Document Root of each domain associated with your Web Hosting account, and to edit it, you will need special knowledge of the syntax of Web Server rules.
+Since not everyone is familiar with that syntax, cPanel introduces a feature that allows you to easily set up and manage redirects without writing a single line of code.
+In the next few lines of this tutorial, we will fully review the "Redirects" cPanel feature.

 Accessing the Redirects feature of cPanel